xslmur/QAutoProject/README.md

 <a name="intro"></a>

 ### 1. Introduction
-This document describes the plan for testing the home page of the HillelQAuto [Hillel QAuto](https://qauto.forstudy.space/).
+This document describes the plan for testing the home page of the [Hillel QAuto](https://qauto.forstudy.space/).

 Our website test automation project, [Hillel QAuto](https://qauto.forstudy.space/), aims to create a reliable and efficient testing process to ensure this